 Skip to main content

-Is 350 ms a good reaction time?
+Is 350 ms a slow reaction time?

 Below Average